Captions: Computer-Generated (ASR)

 • Caption Companion.
 A self-contained single-purpose standalone hardware device that works completely offline without internet.

-• Windows 11, for Windows and Mac, is a good option if the telehealth platform doesn’t have built-in captions.
+• Windows 11.
+For Windows and Mac, is a good option if the telehealth platform doesn’t have built-in captions.
 The transcription is done locally on the device, meaning audio isn’t sent to the cloud (unless configured otherwise), and thus meets HIPAA compliance.

 Handouts